School day mornings can be crazy…but there’s a really easy way to help your kids get ready for school independently with no nagging from you.

 More pleasant rides to school

 The night before the first day of school, with the list in hand, I talked to the girls about how this school year would be different.
 I would no longer be giving out orders in the morning.
-Instead, It was their responsibility to check the list I’d made to make sure they were ready for school.
+Instead, it was their responsibility to check the list I’d made to make sure they were ready for school.

 They liked the idea.
 No surprise, since giving kids more responsibility boosts their self-esteem.